idodavis/ck3-quieter-events/paradox-file-utils/vanilla-synchronizer/README.md

 - Currently It's based only on grammar need to work with event files, it should work with most other game files but **I have not tested any non-event files** to know for sure.
 This is definitely something that can be extended so please feel free to PR or message me with requests.
 - If you want to see another example of something using this parser look at [`../examples/getting-events.go`](../examples/getting-events.go) where I wrote a smaller script that travers a given event file and outputs all the event blocks and the total number of events in the file.
 There's so much more you can do though.

+## Future Plans

+1. I currently plan on improving the synchronizer to also provide a diff either via commandline or through some kind of output diff file.
+Best case would be GUI but I have no experiance in that realm so unless I find someone who knows how that's currently a pipe dream.
+2. I also do plan on extending parser support at some point in the future to handle files beyond events although I believe a good deal of files in the game scripts will likely be parsed pretty accurately.
+3. If this gets any kind of traction I'll likely move this to it's own repo but we'll see...

 ## Contributing

 Pull requests and issues are welcome!
+Feel free to hit my up on github or open an issue and I'll try to respond as soon as I have time.

-If you want to extend the parser or add new features, see the `parser/` directory for the ANTLR grammar and Go integration.
+If you want to extend the parser or add new features, see the [Parser Information](#parser-information).

 ## License